Associate Professor Department Chair

 For CV click here

-I specialize in late medieval religious writing, urban and civic literature and culture, the history of the body, women’s literary cultures, visionary writing, reformation writing, the history of the book, and medieval and sixteenth-century drama.
-I also offer courses at the undergraduate and graduate levels on theory and method, with a particular focus on disability studies, health humanities, gender and sexuality studies, and performance theory.
+I specialize in late medieval and early sixteenth century literature and culture, with a focus on religious writing, London literature and culture, the history of the body, women’s literary cultures, visionary writing, and medieval and sixteenth-century drama.
+I also offer courses at the undergraduate and graduate levels on theory and method, with a particular focus on critical disability studies, medical/health humanities, gender and sexuality studies, and performance theory.

 My first book, Learning to Die in London, 1380-1530 (UPenn 2015), argues that the structured awareness of death and mortality was a vital aspect of medieval civic culture, critical not only to the shaping of single lives and the management of families and households but also to the practices of cultural memory, the building of institutions, and the good government of the city itself.
 Disputing the historical stereotype that names the fifteenth century as decadent and morbid, the book demonstrates that death in the period was an instrument: an imaginative and creative tool for artistic, psychological or political analysis and expression for poets and other cultural makers, and a practical one for the urban city elite, as they used post mortem bequests from their predecessors to fund the projects that literally built the city during the course of the century.
-This project was supported by grants and fellowships from the American Council of Learned Societies; the Leverhulme Trust (U.K); the Stanford University Humanities Center; and the Boston University Center for the Humanities.
+This project was supported by an External Faculty Fellowship at Stanford University Humanities Center; a Boston University Center for the Humanities Junior Fellowship; and the Leverhulme Trust (U.K).

 Selected Publications